NishanthVAnand/new_env_gym/README.md

   * does state exist towards left?

 **pomdpGridWorld-v0 and pomdpGridWorld-v1** are the environment ids for 4x4 and 8x8 versions respectively.

+**4. Parr and Russell Grid World:** This is a simple 4x3 grid world with two termination states,
+  * A positive terminal state with a reward of +1
+  * A negative terminal state with a reward of -1
+The observation is a tuple of two elements with each element answering the following question,
+  * Is there an obstacle towards my left?
+  * Is there an obstacle towards my right?
+At each timestep the agent gets a reward of -0.04.
+Agent can take any of the 4 actions - West, South, East and North.

+**parr_russell-v0** is the environment id.

 ## Requirements
 This package requires,